 - A review of all medications and supplements you're taking.
 You may need to stop taking certain medications or supplements before or after your cornea transplant.

 - Treatment for other eye problems.
-Unrelated eye problems, such as infection or inflammation, may reduce your chances of successful cornea transplant, so your eye doctor will work to treat those problems before your surgery.
+Unrelated eye problems, such as infection or inflammation, may reduce your chances of a successful cornea transplant.
+Your eye doctor will work to treat those problems before your surgery.

 Finding a donor cornea

 Most corneas used in cornea transplants come from deceased donors.
-Unlike with other organs, such as livers and kidneys, people needing cornea transplants generally don't have to endure long waits.
-That's because nearly all people can donate their corneas after they die, so more corneas are available for transplant compared with other organs.
+Unlike with organs such as livers and kidneys, people needing cornea transplants generally will not need to endure long waits.
+That's because many people specifically request that their corneas be available for donation after they die, unless they have had certain conditions, so more corneas are available for transplantation.